siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     For each event, it consumes zero or more parameters as input parameters and returns a single attribute with aggregated results.
 This can be used in conjunction with a window in order to find the aggregated results based on the given window like any Aggregate Function operation.

-     This is implemented by extending `org.wso2.siddhi.core.query.selector.attribute.aggregator.AttributeAggregator`.
+     This is implemented by extending `io.siddhi.core.query.selector.attribute.aggregator.AttributeAggregator`.

     Example :